Calendar is a way to display relationships between day, month and year.

 Normal and Solar Year

 The main and smallest unit of time measurement is the day.
-The timeline of one day is equal to the time spent in a whole round on the Earth’s axis and when the earth takes a full circle of the Sun, then the time taken is equal to one solar year.
+The timeline of one day is equal to the time spent in a whole round on the Earth’s own axis and when the earth takes a full circle of the Sun, then the time taken is equal to one solar year.

 One solar year = 365 days, 5 hours, 48 minutes and 47½ seconds is equal to approximately 365.2422 days.
 It was revised to 365 days as the year which was called General Year .

-A normal year is 365 days and a solar year of 365.2422 days.
+A normal year is having 365 days and a solar year having 365.2422 days.
 In this way, every normal year is less than 0.2422 days from the solar year.
 If the year is calculated on the basis of 365 days, then every year, the average year will be less than 0.2422 days from the solar year.
 Thus the importance of calendar will be reduced.
 If this sequence continues for 4 years, the normal year in this period will be 0.2422 × 4 days from the solar year i.e. ‘0.9688 days.
 This period is equivalent to about 1 day.
-Thus, after every 4 years, it is added in the form of an amendment, the 1st day is added in the month of February, which is February 29 and the year is 366 days.
+Thus, after every 4 years, it is added in the form of an amendment, the 1 day is added in the month of February, which is February 29 and the year is of 366 days.
 Thus we can say that the year which is completely divided from 4 or the centenary year which is completely divided from 400, is called leap year; Eg -1996, 2000, 2004, 2016 etc.